LHarveyDev/homes-for-hounds/README.md

 - Google map does not open large on ipad air.
 - Favicon not working on deployed page.
 - Required form fields not working on Samsung Galaxy.
+Error in form.html fixed, I had incorrectly closed the form element.

 ### Nice to Haves

 - I would like to have added a hamburger menu for smaller screens as the 4th tab is now on a second line.
 - I would like to have added a 'return to top' button at the footer of each page.
-- A pop up box after submitting the contact form saying 'Thanks, we will be in touch soon'
+- A pop up box after submitting the contact form saying 'Thanks, we will be in touch soon' I plan to use Javascript to achieve this.

 ## Deployment